The Research Explained

 However, a patient’s HER2 status can change thereby changing the treatment options available to a patient.

 Our blood test can determine the HER2 status of breast cancer without the need for a tissue biopsy.
 This will allow for ongoing monitoring over the progression of the disease.
-If the HER2 status of a HER-negative patient changes to HER2-positive, for example, their treatment can quickly be altered to a HER2-positive treatment option.
+For example, if the HER2 status of a HER-negative patient changes to HER2-positive, their treatment can quickly be altered to a HER2-positive treatment option.

-The blood test will therefore reduce the number of patients undergoing ineffective treatment.
+The blood test therefore has the potential reduce the number of patients undergoing ineffective treatment.

 - Predicting response to immunotherapy